-UK ISS Pass times for April 2015
+UK ISS Pass details for April 2016

 The ISS is the largest Space Station/ laboratory ever built, it can be spotted with the naked eye at certain times as it orbits Earth at 17500mph at an altitude of roughly 200 miles.

 Spotting the station is very easy and you don’t need any special equipment.
 You only need your eyes!